tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## WPDance HTMLBlock

-> This plugin is required to enable Headers & Footers drag & drop editor.
+<div class="lead">This plugin is required to enable Headers & Footers drag & drop editor.</div>

 Theme automatically add custom Headers & Footers to this plugin when the theme is activated.
 No additional configuration needed.